tc-functors/docs/src/docs/entities/functions.md

 tc update -s sandnox -e env -c functions/function-name
 ```

-By default, tc tries to look for environment variables specified
+By default, tc tries to look for environment variables specified in the following directories:
+1.
+2.

 ## 3. Builds